sech1p/blahaj/README.md

 Options:
   -V, --version        output the version number
   -c, --classic        output the blahaj in legacy way by jimp (low quality so you are warned!)
-  -b, --baby           output the baby blahaj
-  -h, --help           display help for command
+  -b, --baby           output the baby blahaj (use classic keyword after --baby argument if you want render it by legacy way) -h, --help           display help for command

 Commands: